About Touring Bike Gear Systems

-When buying a touring bike it is good to have a choice of these systems to see which one suits you.
+When buying a touring bike it is good to have a choice of these gear systems to see which one suits you.

 A derailleur system, such as that of the Anatolia is far less expensive and is the preferred touring bike gear system on over 80% of touring bikes.

-There are no problems operating gear levers on these systems and regardless of the handlebars chosen the gear levers work very well.
+There are no problems operating gear levers on these touring bike gear systems and regardless of the handlebars chosen the gear levers work very well.

-Chains and sprockets do wear out faster on derailleur bikes but still last many thousands of kms.
+Chains and sprockets do wear out faster on derailleur bikes but still last many thousands of kilometers.
 And there are strategies to extend chain and cog life.

-The rear derailleur is a point of vulnerability although the majority of riders are not having any bad experiences.
+The rear derailleur is a point of vulnerability although the majority of riders do not have any bad experiences.
 There have been occasional reports of sticks getting caught and bending a rear derailleur, and owners have more to worry about when their bike is in transit to ensure their touring bike gear system is protected.

 Internal (Rohloff) Systems

-The Rohloff 14sp hub such as the one on The Gibb provides a gear range of 526% which is one or two gears short of what’s on VWR derailleur bikes.
+The Rohloff 14sp hub such as the one on The Gibb provides a gear range of 526% which is one or two gears short of what’s on Vivente derailleur bikes.
 By comparison, a Shimano Alfine 11sp hub gives 409% range so is considered inadequate for long distance riding.

 The gears are all evenly spaced (13.7% from one to the next) and there are no redundant gears.

 If you want, later on you can vary the level of the gears by simply changing the front, rear or both sprockets.
 On a derailleur bike this is not easy to do, or is not even possible.

 The bottom gear ratio on the Rohloff is 3% below the bottom ratio on the derailleur bikes.

-In the first 3,000km to 4,000km on a new Rohloff hub there is a slightly detectable drag in the lower gears.
+In the first 3,000KM to 4,000KM on a new Rohloff hub there is a slightly detectable drag in the lower gears.
 By 5,000km this not noticeable.
 Hub noise also reduces and after a while, in the top seven gears, it is not discernable.

 Shift lever operation is very accessible, smooth and comfortable regardless of the handlebar set-up chosen.

 Because you have single sprockets front and back you can use a carbon belt rather than a chain.
 A Gates carbon belt lasts as long as three chains.
 It needs no lubrication, can be washed with water, is very low friction, is much lighter and runs silently.

-A lot has been said in praise of Rohloff but the comment that rings the loudest to long-distance cyclists is that they “wear in rather than wear out”.
+A lot has been said in praise of Rohloff but the comment that rings the loudest to long-distance cyclists is that they wear in rather than wear out.
 There are many reports of people exceeding 100,000km on the same hub.

 More About Derailleur Systems on VWR Bikes

 Vivente Bikes come with an 11-32 9sp cassette and an XT rear derailleur RD-M771-SGS.

-A key feature of a triple crankset is that you run in the middle cog most of the time and have a large and small cog mainly for special situations.
+A key feature of a Sugino triple crankset is that you run in the middle cog most of the time and have a large and small cog mainly for special situations.
 So most of the time the chain runs in a fairly straight line.
 This is not the case on so called ‘compact’ or wide range double chainwheel systems.
 They also lack the necessary low gear ratios.

-In the case of VWR drop bar derailleur bikes there is a choice between bar-end and STI shift levers.
+In the case of Vivente drop bar derailleur bikes there is a choice between bar-end and STI shift levers.